drivendataorg/deon/docs/docs/index.md

 # Changing the checklist

 This is not meant to be the only ethical checklist, but instead we try to capture reasonable defaults that are general enough to be widely useful.
 For your own projects with particular concerns, we recommend a fork of this repository for long-term maitence.
-An easy first pass is simply creating a new `checklist.yml` file, and using the `-i` flag.
+An easy first pass is simply creating a new `checklist.yml` file, and using the `l` flag.

 Our goal is to have checklist items that are actionable as part of a review of data science work or as part of a plan.
 Please avoid suggesting items that are too vague (e.g., "do no harm") or too specific (e.g., "remove social security numbers from data").